qaletka/airplane/README.md

 # airplane
-Simple tests for the plane class.
+Simple tests for plane class using pytest.